The History of the

 On May 10, 1993, the department voted to purchase a KME Pumper-Tanker from Slagles Fire Equipment for $227,285.00.
 This pumper-tanker (Engine 73) has a 1,250 GPM Hale pump, 1,250 gallon tank, top mounted pump panel, and a 5-man enclosed cab.
 This truck replaced the 1982 Mack Tanker.
 The 1982 Mack Tanker was sold to Lawrenceville Fire Department.

-On December 1st 1997 the department along with Larrie Matthews of Earl’s Welders Supply Company established a scholarship fund in memory of James E. (Jimmy) Crowder, Megan Walker a rising senior at William and Mary College is the first recipient of this award.
-Megan is the daughter of Jimmy and Beverly Walker, long time members of our department.
-This scholarship will be awarded annually.
+On December 1st 1997 the department along with Larrie Matthews of Earl’s Welders Supply Company established a scholarship fund in memory of James E. (Jimmy) Crowder.
+Megan Walker, a rising senior at The College of William and Mary was the first recipient of this award.
+This scholarship is awarded annually.

 In September of 1999 the department voted to replace the chief’s 1989 Suburban with a Chevrolet Tahoe.
 The Suburban was sold to Urbanna Volunteer fire Department.